marcindulak/vagrant-lustre-tutorial-centos6/README.md

 Description
 -----------

-Installs and configures Lustre latest-feature-release server and clients.
+Installs and configures Lustre 2.8.0 server and clients.
 The configuration is a simplified setup inspired by http://www.dell.com/downloads/global/solutions/200-DELL-CAMBRIDGE-SOLUTIONS-WHITEPAPER-20072010b.pdf